 When done well, NetSuite integration has many different advantages.
 However, as with any enterprise integration project, it also comes with its own challenges.
 If you lack the technical expertise to do it yourself, you should consider using a mature, feature-rich data integration tool like Integrate.io.

-Integrate.io is a powerful ETL and data integration platform.
+Integrate.io is a powerful all-in-one data pipeline platform solution.
 With its no-code drag-and-drop visual interface, Integrate.io enables anyone—regardless of knowledge level—to build robust, automated data pipelines.
-Integrate.io offers more than 140 pre-built connectors and integrations, including NetSuite, to handle all of these technical concerns for you.
+Integrate.io offers over 140 pre-built connectors and integrations, including NetSuite, to handle all of these technical concerns for you.